The U.S. trade deficit jumped to the highest level in 13 months in April as America's bill for foreign crude oil soared to an all-time...

 U.S. export sales totaled $155.5 billion in April, up 3.3 percent to an all-time high, reflecting big gains in sales of commercial aircraft, farm machinery, medical equipment and computers.
 But this increase was swamped by a 4.5 percent rise in imports, which also set a record at $216.4 billion, reflecting the huge increase in oil as well as big gains in imports of autos and consumer goods.

 The April deficit was $4.4 billion higher than the March imbalance of $56.5 billion.

-Many economists are looking for the deficit to shrink again this year as a sharp economic slowdown in the U.S. cuts into consumer demand for imports and the weak dollar helps to boost U.S. exports.
+Many economists are looking for the deficit to shrink again this year as a sharp economic slowdown in the United States cuts into consumer demand for imports and the weak dollar helps to boost U.S. exports.

 The politically sensitive deficit with China, which had fallen sharply in March, rose by 25.9 percent in April to $20.2 billion, reflecting higher imports of a wide range of Chinese products from cellphones to toys and games to televisions and other electrical appliances and clothing.

 The trade tensions with China have led to calls in Congress for adoption of punitive measures that would punish China for what critics see as unfair trade practices which have contributed to the loss of more than 3 million U.S. manufacturing jobs since 2001.

 For April, the U.S. trade deficit with Canada, America’s biggest trading partner, jumped by 18.6 percent to $7.6 billion, the highest level since January 2006.